rambalachandran/support-awesome-foss/README.md

 ## Support-Awesome-FOSS

-The goal of this repository is to curate and maintain a list of Free and Open Source Software (FOSS), mainly focusing on linking their support pages to help support these projects.
+The goal of this repository is to curate and maintain a list of Free and Open Source Software (FOSS), mainly focusing on small scale developers and organizations, especially linking their support pages to help support these projects.

 ## Table of Contents